cgoldberg/xvfbwrapper/README.rst

     with Xvfb() as xvfb:
         # launch stuff inside virtual display here.
-        # It starts/stops around this code block.
+        # Xvfb will stop when this block completes

 ----